-When referring to Hypertext Markup Language, the code is made up of sets of characters between angled brackets; often referred to as tags.
-The complete tag including the opening tag, enclosed tag content, and the closing tag is the HTML element as shown below.
+When referring to Hypertext Markup Language, the code is made up of sets of characters between angled brackets, often referred to as tags.
+The complete tag, including the opening tag, enclosed tag content, and the closing tag, is the HTML element, as shown below.

-In the above example, the <a> element defines a hyperlink.
+In the example above, the <a> element defines a hyperlink.
 An element may also tell the browser how to display text.
-For example, text wrapped in the bold element, denoted with <b> and </b> displays a bit darker, whereas the italic element (<i> and </i>) makes text appear italicized.
+For example, text in the bold element, denoted with <b> and </b>, displays darker text, whereas the italic element, denoted with <i> and </i>, makes italicized text.